-3.2.7.2 Pause-Printer Response 1872
+3.2.7.1 Pause-Printer Request

-The following groups of attributes are part of the Pause-Printer Response: 1873
+The following groups of attributes are part of the Pause-Printer Request:

-Group 1: Operation Attributes 1874

-Status Message: 1875

-In addition to the REQUIRED status code returned in every response, the response OPTIONALLY includes a "status-message" (text(255)) operation attribute as described in sections 13 and 3.1.6.

-The "attributes-charset" and "attributes-natural-language" attributes as described in section 3.1.4.2.

-3.2.8 Resume-Printer Operation

-This operation allows a client to resume the Printer object scheduling jobs on all its devices.
-The Printer 1886 object Issue 30 MUST remove the 'paused' and 'moving-to-paused' values from the Printer object's 1887 "printer-state-reasons" attribute, if present.
-If there are no other reasons to keep a device paused (such as 1888 media-jam), the IPP Printer transitions itself to the 'processing' or 'idle' states, depending on whether there 1889 are jobs to be processed or not, respectively, and the device(s) resume processing jobs.
-1890

-- 1891 If the Pause-Printer operation is supported, then the Resume-Printer operation MUST be supported, and vice-versa. - The IPP Printer removes the 'printer-stopped' value from any job's "job-state-reasons" attributes contained in that Printer. - The IPP Printer MUST accept the request in any state, transition the Printer object to the indicated new state as follows:
+Group 1: Operation Attributes 1897 Natural Language and Character Set: 1898 The "attributes-charset" and "attributes-natural-language" attributes as described in section 3.1.4.1.
+1899 1900 Target: 1901 The "printer-uri" (uri) operation attribute which is the target for this operation as described in 1902 section 3.1.5.
+1903 1904 Requesting User Name: 1905 The "requesting-user-name" (name(MAX)) attribute SHOULD be supplied by the client as 1906 described in section 8.3.
+1907 3.2.7.2 Pause-Printer Response 1908 The following groups of attributes are part of the Pause-Printer Response: 1909 Group 1: Operation Attributes 1910 Status Message: 1911 In addition to the REQUIRED status code returned in every response, the response OPTIONALLY 1912 includes a "status-message" (text(255)) operation attribute as described in sections 13 and 3.1.6.
+1913 1914 Natural Language and Character Set: 1915 The "attributes-charset" and "attributes-natural-language" attributes as described in section 3.1.4.2.
+1916 1917 Group 2: Unsupported Attributes 1918 See section 3.1.7 for details on returning Unsupported Attributes.
+1919 1920 3.2.8 Resume-Printer Operation 1921 This operation allows a client to resume the Printer object scheduling jobs on all its devices.
+The Printer 1922 object Issue 30 MUST remove the 'paused' and 'moving-to-paused' values from the Printer object's 1923 "printer-state-reasons" attribute, if present.
+If there are no other reasons to keep a device paused (such as 1924 media-jam), the IPP Printer transitions itself to the 'processing' or 'idle' states, depending on whether there 1925 are jobs to be processed or not, respectively, and the device(s) resume processing jobs.
+1926 If the Pause-Printer operation is supported, then the Resume-Printer operation MUST be supported, and 1927 vice-versa.
+1928 The IPP Printer removes the 'printer-stopped' value from any job's "job-state-reasons" attributes contained 1929 in that Printer.
+1930 The IPP Printer MUST accept the request in any state, transition the Printer object to the indicated new state 1931 as follows: 1932

+Current "printer-state" New "printer-state" IPP Printer's response status code and action: 'idle' 'idle' 'successful-ok' 'processing' 'processing' 'successful-ok' 'stopped' 'processing' 'successful-ok'; when there are jobs to be processed 'stopped' 'idle' 'successful-ok'; when there are no jobs to be processed.

-- Access Rights: The authenticated user (see section 8.3) performing this operation must be an operator or administrator of the Printer object (see Sections 1 and 8.5).
-Otherwise, the IPP Printer MUST reject the operation and return: 'client-error-forbidden', 'client-error-not-authenticated', or 'client-error-not-authorized' as appropriate. - The Resume-Printer Request and Resume-Printer Response have the same attribute groups and attributes as the Pause-Printer operation (see sections 3.2.7.1 and 3.2.7.2). - 3.2.9 Purge-Jobs Operation
+Access Rights: The authenticated user (see section 8.3) performing this operation must be an operator or administrator of the Printer object (see Sections 1 and 8.5).
+Otherwise, the IPP Printer MUST reject the operation and return: 'client-error-forbidden', 'client-error-not-authenticated', or 'client-error-not-authorized' as appropriate.

+The Resume-Printer Request and Resume-Printer Response have the same attribute groups and attributes as the Pause-Printer operation (see sections 3.2.7.1 and 3.2.7.2).

+3.2.9 Purge-Jobs Operation